Magicrafter13/NetDot/draft-spec.md

 In the lobby, clients must ready up if they wish to play in the next game.
 When the game starts, any readied client will be set as a player in the game, and anyone not ready will be a spectator.
 The server will remain in the lobby until it decides to begin a game, unless [voting](#vote) is enabled.
 Also see [game-ready](#game-ready) and [game-notready](#game-notready).

-Players should be allowed to leave a running game and becom spectators.
+Players should be allowed to leave a running game and become spectators.
 This will be treated similarly to a network disconnect in 2.0, but without requiring the user to actually disconnect.
 They may simply decide to not continue playing this particular game.

 The order in which players play will be determined by the server.
 Traditionally it has gone in the order that people connected to the server, and this will be considered "normal", but most servers will probably want to randomize the player order to avoid repetition.